boekkooi/JqueryValidationBundle/README.md

 php -S 0.0.0.0:8000 -t tests/Functional/web/
 ```
-Now you can see the functional test pages, these should give you a good idea of what is possible.
+Now you can see the functional test pages on http://127.0.0.1:8000/, these should give you a good idea of what is possible.

-TODO fix validation groups and collections

 License
 -------------
 This bundle is under the MIT license.

 About
 -----